Click to grab your free copy of our Garden Tools Cheat Sheet!

 21. Warty Pumpkin

 The red warty pumpkin has a good tinge of bright red and orange appearance.
-Warty pumpkins can be used in Halloween parties and other festivals because of the structure that they possess.
+Warty pumpkins can be used in Halloween parties and other festivals because of their structure.

 Click here to buy them on Harris Seeds.